Naturality and mapping class groups in Heegaard Floer homology

-From now on, let $\mathcal{F} \colon D^2 \to \FV(M,\g)$ be a generic 2-parameter family, $\mathfrak{S} = \mathfrak{S}(\mathcal{F})$ the induced bordered stratification of $D^2$, and $\mathcal{P}$ a surface enhanced polyhedral decomposition of $D^2$ with dual bordered polyhedral decomposition $\mathcal{R}$ refining $\mathfrak{S}$.
-In what follows, we give a method for resolving $\mathcal{R}$, giving rise to a new bordered polyhedral decomposition $\mathcal{R}'$ of $D^2$.
+be a generic 2-parameter family, $\mathfrak{S} = \mathfrak{S}(\mathcal{F})$ the induced bordered stratification of $D^2$, and $\mathcal{P}$ an adapted surface enhanced polyhedral decomposition of $D^2$ with dual bordered polyhedral decomposition $\mathcal{R}$ refining~$\mathfrak{S}$.
+In the rest of Section~\ref{sec:simplify}, we give a method for resolving $\mathcal{R}$, giving rise to a new bordered polyhedral decomposition $\mathcal{R}'$ of $D^2$.
 This consists of first replacing the strata in $V_1 \setminus N(V_0)$ corresponding to $(k,l)$-stabilizations by a collection of parallel strata labeled by simple stabilizations and handleslides.
 Then, at each point $\om$ of $V_0$, we connect these strata in a particular manner depending on the type of $\om$.
-We do not claim the existence of a family $\mathcal{F}'$ giving rise to the new decomposition $\mathcal{R}'$, though constructing such is probably straightforward but tedious (this would be the 2-parameter analogue of Proposition~\ref{prop:lift-moves}).
+We do not claim the existence of a family $\mathcal{F}'$ giving rise to the new decomposition $\mathcal{R}'$, though constructing such is probably straightforward but tedious.
+(This would be the 2-parameter analogue of Proposition~\ref{prop:lift-moves}.)

 The role of the resolved stratification $\mathcal{R}'$ is that we can refine the polyhedral decomposition $\mathcal{P}$ adapted to $\mathcal{F}$ to obtain a decomposition $\mathcal{P}'$ dual to $\mathcal{R}'$, and we can choose (overcomplete) isotopy diagrams for the new vertices $\text{sk}_0(\mathcal{P}') \setminus \text{sk}_0(\mathcal{P})$ in a natural manner such that neighboring diagrams are now related by simple stabilizations, simple handleslides, or diffeomorphisms.
 Furthermore, along the boundary of each 2-cell of $\mathcal{P}'$, after an appropriate choice of spanning trees, each strong Heegaard invariant will commute by definition.